You are here

 Minimum Fellowship Requirements

-- Willingness to work in locations with tropical and infectious diseases and limited access to medical facilities.
+• Able to work in locations with infectious diseases and limited access to medical facilities.

 Please visit the FAQs to review the cover letter requirements.